 FET - fetch a string.
 Abs means to search from the beginning of the file, Rel means search relative to the current line.
-The wild card character is the "-"
+The wild card character is the "-".

 SHIFT EDIT - computes the current line and returns the result.
 Remarks are ignored if preceeded by a "!".
-Results are also placed in a buffer for later recall (see Command mode SHIFT TIME).
+Results are also p in a buffer for later recall (see Command mode SHIFT TIME). are also placed